solar garden

 Yes, we do not anticipate rate increases through 2026 to support the transition.
 Our focus is on securing cost-effective, renewable energy solutions that ensure stable and predictable rates for our members.

-The estimated $209.7 million CTP represents a settlement of debt we are already obligated to pay, regardless of our decision to leave Tri-State.
+The $208.4 million CTP represents a settlement of debt we are already obligated to pay, regardless of our decision to leave Tri-State.
 It covers the debt incurred by Tri-State when it originally expected us to remain a member for 50 years.
-The final amount will be determined in March 2026.
+The final amount was determined in March 2026.

-We will maintain strong reliability throughout the transition.
-While no longer a Tri-State member, we will remain a transmission customer, benefiting from Tri-State’s reliable infrastructure.
+We are maintaining strong reliability throughout the transition.
+While no longer a Tri-State member, we remain a transmission customer, benefiting from Tri-State’s reliable infrastructure.
 We are managing the transition carefully to ensure uninterrupted service and the high level of reliability our members expect.

-We will join the Southwest Power Pool (SPP) RTO on April 1, 2026, when we exit our contract with Tri-State.
+We joined the Southwest Power Pool (SPP) RTO on April 1, 2026, as we exited our contract with Tri-State.
 An RTO coordinates the efficient and reliable delivery of electricity across multiple utility systems.
-Joining SPP will provide us access to a competitive energy market, offering better pricing and more control over our energy future.
+Joining SPP provides us access to a competitive energy market, offering better pricing and more control over our energy future.

 Yes!
 Check out our LPEA Fact Checker for more information on our energy transition, Board elections, the recent rate increase, and more.